enyo/iris/README.md

 [Protocol buffers](http://en.wikipedia.org/wiki/Protocol_Buffers) are a method of serializing structured data.
-They are fast and performant, developed and used by *Google*, and are a great way to define the data being passed between services (in contrast to JSON where you have to take care of validating the data yourself, and always need to look at the documentation to see what you actually receive).
+They are fast and performant, developed and used by *Google*, and are a great way to define the data being passed between remotes (in contrast to JSON where you have to take care of validating the data yourself, and always need to look at the documentation to see what you actually receive).